joedaws/lofi-eldritch-cosmos/README.md

 The second argument can overwrite the default values used to create the standard components of an entity.

+## Starting and stopping systems

+System are controlled by `GenServers` (see `Cosmos.System.TemporalDecay` for an example).
+The Genserver that powers each system is started when the Cosmos is started, but will not act on components of entities until being turned on.
+Systems can be started or stopped using `Cosmos.System.on\1` and `Cosmos.System.off\1` where the argument is the system atom (e.g. `:temporal_decay`).

 # Current feature considerations